rafaelfernandesbrgo/wa-project/README.md

 # BackEnd

 - Node, express
-- celebrate: handle backend validation
+- Celebrate: handle backend validation
-- typescript: typing
+- Typescript: typing
 - Docker and Docker-compose: container and its management
-- typeorm: ORM, migration
+- Typeorm: ORM, migration
-- tsyringe: automatic injection of independence
+- Tsyringe: automatic injection of independence
 - Market Design Pattern

 # Instruction for use: